 The registered agent’s primary duty is to file yearly LLC reports and is also responsible for reminding you of upcoming filing deadlines.
 LLCs is considered “pass-through” entity that allows individual members to file personal income taxes.
 The annual filing is for informational purposes.
 In Oregon, you must file Form 65 with your annual report.

 Get in touch with UpCounsel if you have any questions about an Oregon LLC.
 For any questions or concerns, post your legal need on the UpCounsel’s marketplace.
 UpCounsel has top lawyers from around the nation to help you with your legal needs.
-UpCounsel lawyers have worked with reputable companies as Stripe and Google.
+UpCounsel lawyers have worked with reputable companies as Menlo Ventures and Google.